 Tradition is a very, very important part of Bavaria, the largest state of Germany.
-Over 1,500 years of history contribute to the makeup of this region.
+Over 1,500 years of history contribute to the makeup of this region and its cuisine.

 As one of the oldest states in Europe, the beginning of the Duchy of Bavaria started in the 6th century and progressed to the status of the Free State of Bavaria in 1946.